 The Court ruling proposes that substituted consent to euthanasia of a child lacking the required cognitive development can be supplied by the “parents, persons or entities that are legally in charge” of the child.

-It should be noted that at no time has the Congress passed a law permitting euthanasia. most recently rejecting a proposed law on 16 November 2021 by 78 votes to 65.
+It should be noted that at no time has the Congress passed a law permitting euthanasia.
+The Chamber of Representatives most recently rejected a proposed law on 16 November 2021 by 78 votes to 65.
 It is only carried out in Colombia pursuant to judgements of the Constitutional Court and subsequent Resolutions of the Department of Health and Social Protection.

 The voice of reason

 In the 2017 case there was a significant dissent by Judge Cristina Pardo Schlesinger.

 She pointed out that the argument for euthanasia assumes that "there are conditions in which life stops being worthy to live”.
 To the contrary Judge Schlesinger asserted that “In fact, life is not a simple operation among many, but consists in the very being of the living person.
 Losing life, for a living being is losing his own being.
 Consequently, from the affirmation that there is an unworthy life there necessarily follows the affirmation that the person who suffers from certain conditions is unworthy.
 The idea that life can be "unworthy" in a proper sense and not metaphorically, is inevitably linked to the idea of the inferiority in legal status of the most vulnerable members of society, a thesis that is, obviously, contrary to the spirit of the Constitution.

 “The terminally ill person is "authorized" to die, not because their autonomy is respected (as sometimes they try to present) but because in some way, their life is considered "less".